Grand Forks Central Literacy

 What could better assessment mean?

-The use of testing in school accountability systems may hamstring the
+The use of testing in school accountability systems may hamstring the development of tests that can actually transform teaching and learning, experts from a national assessment commission warn.

 Members of the Gordon Commission on the Future of Assessment in Education, speaking at the annual meeting of the National Academy of Education here Nov.
 1-3, said that technological innovations may soon allow much more in-depth data collection on students, but that current testing policy calls for the same test to fill too many different and often contradictory roles.
 (Sarah D. Sparks at Education Week)